Living Your Best Life with Diabetes

+More than 25 million Americans have diabetes and the number is growing each year.
 Diabetes prevents your body from properly utilizing sugars from foods.
-The pancreas is the organ that produces insulin, in response to the foot you eat, that raises the sugar in your blood stream.
-Insulin is necessary to move this sugar into body cells to give you the energy for the body to work well.
+The pancreas is the organ that produces insulin, which breaks down the carbohydrates in the food you eat to provide energy to your cells.
 When you have diabetes, your pancreas isn’t functioning well.

 With Type 1 diabetes, the pancreas isn’t working at all.
-With Type 2 diabetes, the pancreas works sluggishly, which can cause shifts in sugar levels.
+With Type 2 diabetes, the pancreas works sluggishly and the cells in your body become resistant to insulin, which can cause high blood sugar.

-Symptoms include excessive thirst, frequent urination, irritability, or fatigue throughout the day.
+Symptoms include excessive hunger or thirst, frequent urination, irritability, or excessive fatigue.

-Risk factors include a family history of diabetes, advanced age, being overweight or having a BMI over 25.
+Risk factors include a family history of diabetes, advanced age, higher weight or BMI over 25.
 High blood pressure and high cholesterol also can mean a higher risk of diabetes.
 People at risk for diabetes should avoid excessive alcohol consumption and smoking.

 A simple finger-prick can determine if you have diabetes.
-For information on diabetes testing, talk to your primary care physician, or call Beebe’s Population Health to learn about free screenings at (302) 645-3337.
+For information on diabetes testing, talk to your primary care physician, or call Beebe’s Population Health to learn when they have free screenings at (302) 645-3337.

 Living With Diabetes

 If you have diabetes, there are ways to help control it.
-Here are some tips for living your best life with diabetes.
+Here are some tips from Tina Trout, APRN, ACNS-BC, Certified Diabetes Educator at Beebe Healthcare, for living your best life with diabetes.

 2. Get Out.
 Make time for exercise in your day.
 Walking, biking, or jogging can do a lot to improve your health and help keep your weight and blood sugar under control.
 Take a brisk walk daily!
 Tip: Use a pedometer to track your steps and compete against yourself to see how far you can go!
 Studies show those using pedometers or fitness apps on a smartphone are more likely to get their steps in each day!
 Set a goal and make it happen.